InnerSourceCommons/ispo-working-group/CONTRIBUTING.md

 ## Project Board

-This working group tracks the discovery, production, and spread of solutions to challenges with InnerSource.
+ InnerSource solutions to challenges are discovered, produced, and spread in this working group.
 We track this production on a [Kanban board] with the following columns:

 1. **Challenge**.
 This means that we've identified such-and-such a thing as a challenge.